AryamanSriva/Sarcasm-Detection/README.md

 3. Download the `Sarcasm.json` dataset and place it in the project directory.

-## Usage

-1. Run the Jupyter notebook `Sarcasm Detection.ipynb`.
-2. The notebook will guide you through the process of:
-   - Loading and preprocessing the data
-   - Training the model
-   - Testing the model's accuracy
-   - Using the model to predict sarcasm in new text inputs

 ## Model Performance

 The current model achieves an accuracy of approximately 84.48% on the test set.